mricaud/xslt-quality/README.md

 - [xslt-quality_writing.sch](src/main/sch/module/xslt-quality_writing.sch): tests on writing
 - [xslt-quality_writing.sch](src/main/sch/module/xslt-quality_writing.sch): tests on XSLT 3.0

-The modules listed above are subject to change in number, name, and contents, but the master Schematron file will not.
+The modules listed above are subject to change in number, name, and contents, but the master Schematron file will not (from XSLT Quality 1.0.0)

 The Schematron suite depends upon an XSLT library whose master file is here:
 [xslt-quality.xslt](src/main/xsl/xslt-quality.xsl).